felix-tjernberg/generate-srcset-images/readme.md

 1. `npm install`

-2. Place your original images in image folder
+2. Place your original images in the image folder

 3. Edit index.js
     1. Add path and desired output variables using syntax and from https://github.com/dazuaz/responsive-loader#usage